ooshyun/CS224n-Natural-Language-Processing/README.md

 # **Stanford CS224n: Natural Language Processing, 2018 & 2021 solution**
-This repository is constituted by cource Standford CS224n: Natural Language Processing with Deep Learning on Winter 2021.
+This repository constituted cource Standford CS224n: Natural Language Processing with Deep Learning on Winter 2021.
 And Also include 2018 CS224n because of assignment 5 related to Convolution model based on **pytorch and Colab(.ipynb)**

 **Course Related Links**